eddiejibson/limitrr/README.md

 * **completedExpiry**: How long should the "completed actions" (such as the amount of users registered from a particular IP or other discriminator) be stored for (in seconds) before it is set back to 0?
 If set to -1, such values will never expire and will stay that way indefinitely or must be manually removed.
 Defaults to the value in `expiry` or `900` (15 minutes) if not set.
 * **errorMsg**: Error message to return when the user is being rate limited.
 Defaults to: `You are being rate limited`
 * **errorStatusCode**: Status code to return when the user is being rate limited.
 Defaults to `429` (Too Many Requests)
 * **catchErrors**: Should important errors such as failure to connect to the Redis keystore be caught and displayed?
-If this is not set to true, it will simply throw an error instead.
+If this is set to false, it will throw an error instead.
 Defaults to `true`.

 ### Example of the options object that could be passed into Limitrr